openconfig/featureprofiles/feature/system/management_vrf/README.md

         *   Specify the target NTP server.
     *   Configure two `::/0` static routes configured in the management VRF, with default route preference and next hops being the adjacent IP of port-11 and port-12.
 This will be the primary channel for management traffic.
 In prod, this will be BGP routes.
 However, we don’t have to enforce this on the lab infrastructure.
     *   Configure a `::/0` static route configured in the management VRF with route preference 220 going via OOB interface.
 This will be the backup channel for management traffic.
-*   Configure a v6 BGP between DUT port-1 and ATE port-1.
+*   Configure a v6 eBGP between DUT port-1 and ATE port-1.
-*   Configure a v6 BGP between DUT port-2 and ATE port-2.
+*   Configure a v6 eBGP between DUT port-2 and ATE port-2.
 *   Configure ATE to advertise a prefix (say, [2001:DB8:0::/64](https://github.com/openconfig/featureprofiles/blob/main/CONTRIBUTING.md#ipv6)) to DUT.

 ## Tests